ThreatConnect-Inc/tcex/docs/src/batch.rst

     label = document.security_label('My Label')
     label.color = 'ffffff'
     label.description = 'Security label description.'
+    # optional save method
+    batch.save(document)

+.. note:: The optional ``batch.save()`` method will write the group or indicator to disk.
+When processing large amounts of data this is the preferred method in order to save on the memory usage of the App.

 .. important:: The **file_content** parameter for documents and reports will accept multiple types of data as well as a callback method.
-The callback method will be passed the xid of the documents and expects a single response containing the contents of the file.
-If loading a large number of documents it best practice to not load them in memory, but instead us the callback method so that the files can be processed one at a time.
+The callback method will be passed the xid of the documents/report and expects a single response containing the contents of the file.
+If loading a large number of documents it is best practice to not load the contents in memory, but instead use the callback method so that the files can be processed one at a time.

 Group Interface 2
 -----------------